 But some of it is difficult to explain succinctly.
 For more in-depth reads on all these guys, please find our individual profiles here at The Box and One.
-For the quick overview about why these four in Tier 3 are the fringe All-Star guys who, even if they're at their lowest projected outcomes, can still be meaningful to an NBA team, we'll do our best to articulate it meaningfully.
+For the quick overview about why these seven in Tier 3 are the fringe All-Star guys who, even if they're at their lowest projected outcomes, can still be meaningful to an NBA team, we'll do our best to articulate it meaningfully.

 3.9 - Killian Hayes, Ulm

 Hayes is a big, big point guard.
 He has the same dimensions as Isaac Okoro (6'5" with a 6'8" wingspan) and has gotten to be the number-one prospect on The Ringer's Kevin O'Connor's draft board due to his combination of size and playmaking.